azeek21/Next-Notes/src/pages/README.md

 1. Build the app with ```yarn build```
 2. Visit https://localhost:3000/isr
 3. Refresh the page, you'll be served a new page every second as you refresh the pages.
-4. This is basicly hos ISR works.
-It helps us to generate static htmls without rebuilding whole app.
+4. This is basicly hov ISR works.
+It helps us to generate static HTMLs without rebuilding whole application over and over again.

+## Server side rendering.
+    -   SSR problems.
+        -   Can't fetch data at request time (per request.).
+STALE DATA.